Prepared for Continuum Company

 How We Know It's Working

-Traditional marketing metrics (impressions, clicks, conversions) don't capture LLM visibility.
+Traditional marketing metrics — impressions, clicks, conversions — don't capture LLM visibility.
 We need a purpose-built measurement framework that tests what AI agents actually say about Continuum 12000.

 Test Protocol

-| Metric | Method | Frequency | Baseline (Today) | 90-Day Target |
+| Metric | Method | Frequency | Baseline | 90-Day Target |

 |---|---|---|---|---|

-| Query Win Rate | Run 10 target queries across ChatGPT, Claude, Gemini, Perplexity.
+| Query Win Rate | 10 target queries across ChatGPT, Claude, Gemini, Perplexity.
 Score: favorable, neutral, unfavorable, absent. | Monthly | ~30% favorable | 80% favorable |

-| Comparison Inclusion | Run 5 comparison/ranking queries.
-Track whether Continuum 12000 appears with accurate pricing. | Monthly | 0% (absent) | 60% inclusion |
+| Comparison Inclusion | 5 comparison/ranking queries.
+Track whether project appears with accurate pricing. | Monthly | 0% (absent) | 60% inclusion |

-| Narrative Lead | For "Is Continuum a good developer?" query, track which fact appears first in the response.
-Score: positive lead, negative lead, neutral lead. | Monthly | Negative lead (fraud/default) | Positive lead (South Beach) |
+| Narrative Lead | "Is Continuum a good developer?" — which fact appears first. | Monthly | Negative (fraud/default) | Positive (South Beach) |

-| Source Attribution | When LLMs cite sources, track which Continuum sources appear.
-Target: official site and owned media appearing alongside press. | Monthly | 0 owned sources cited | 2+ owned sources cited |
+| Source Attribution | Track which Continuum sources LLMs cite.
+Target: owned sources alongside press. | Monthly | 0 owned sources | 2+ owned sources |

-| Structured Data Validation | Google Rich Results Test on 12000miami.com.
-Validate schema.org entities parse correctly. | Weekly (automated) | 0 entities | 5+ entities valid |
+| Structured Data | Google Rich Results Test.
+Validate all schema.org entities parse correctly. | Weekly (automated) | 0 entities | 5+ entities valid |

-| Content Index Coverage | Check Google Search Console and Bing Webmaster Tools for indexed pages.
-Track YouTube video indexing. | Weekly | 1 page indexed (homepage) | 15+ pages indexed |
+| Index Coverage | Google Search Console + Bing Webmaster Tools: indexed pages, crawl errors. | Weekly | 1 page indexed | 15+ pages indexed |

 Target Query Library